 Introduction to Fog computing in health monitoring

 The number of people with cardiovascular diseases is at an alarming rate.
 According to National Center for Health, more than 28.4 million people in the United States have cardiovascular diseases in 2015 [1].
-A risk for heart diseases become higher for people with diabetes, obesity and physical inactivity.
+Risks for heart diseases become higher for people with diabetes, obesity and physical inactivity.
 Cardiovascular diseases can cause serious consequences such as kidney trauma, nerves injury and even death [2].
-For example, stroke, which is one of the cardiovascular diseases kills about 129000 Americans each year [2] [3].
+For example, stroke, which is one of the cardiovascular diseases, kills about 129000 Americans each year [2] [3].
 To lessen the severe effects of cardiovascular diseases, health monitoring systems are often used in many hospitals and healthcare centers.
 These systems monitor vital signals such as electrocardiography (ECG), body temperature and blood pressure.
-Based on collected bio-signals, medical doctors apply suitable treatment methods.
+Based on the collected bio-signals, medical doctors apply suitable treatment methods.

-More than 30% of those people over 50 years old fall every year with severe consequences [4].
+More than 30% of people over 50 years old fall every year with severe consequences [4].
 Only half of those fall cases are informed to the medical doctors or caregivers [5].
 Dealing with injuries from an unreported fall is difficult, time-consuming and costly.
 Together with cardiovascular diseases, fall is one of the leading causes of adult disability and many other serious injuries such as brain injuries [2] [4].
 Therefore, there is an urgent need of fall detection systems which can inform the incident to medical doctors or caregivers in real-time.
 A quick response from a medical doctor to a fall case may help to reduce the risk of severity and save a patient’s life.

 Conventional health monitoring systems (e.g., ECG monitoring) often have many drawbacks such as non-ubiquitous access to data and non-continuous monitoring.
 For instance, 12 lead ECG monitoring systems in many hospitals do not support mobility and its ECG measurements are applied for an instant moment or a short time period (e.g., a couple of minutes).
 In addition, results of the measurements provided by these systems cannot be analyzed in real-time by medical doctors or specialists.
 There is a need of enhanced healthcare systems which proffer continuous real-time health monitoring and other advanced services for improving quality of healthcare services.
 Via the systems, medical doctors can remotely access the collected data for real-time analysis.
 In addition, the systems can inform abnormality or emergency (e.g., a fall, too low or too high heart rate) to doctors or caregivers for a quick response [6] [7].